darrylb123/usbrelay/README.md

 Change the serial permanently

 Use the fictitious relay 0 to set the serial permanently.
 If you have duplicate serials, make sure only one is plugged in when you change it.
-Maximum of 5 character serial.
+Maximum of 5 character serial (A-Z0-9 only).
 It is probably sensible to change one module at a time to avoid serial collisions.
-You may also use the device path to set the serial as above
+If the serial contains characters that are not A-Z0-9 and therefore an illegal ID, you may also use the device path to set the serial as above

 ```
 $ sudo usbrelay
 ZXCV_1=0
 ZXCV_2=0

-$ sudo usbrelay ZXCV_0=ZAQ12 # or /dev/hidraw4_0=ZAQ12
+$ sudo usbrelay ZXCV_0=ZAQ12
+( or sudo usbrelay /dev/hidraw4_0=ZAQ12 )
 ZXCV_1=0
 ZXCV_2=0
 Setting new serial